Skip to content

 Note

-This function is required for the extension to work.
+This function is required for the extension to work properly.

 bot.add_cog method⚓︎